bzrudski/vectorose/docs/users_guide/statistics.md

 them in VectoRose.

-To demonstrate the statistics functionality, we'll continue using our sample vector dataset from [random_vectors.npy](./random_vectors.npy).
+To demonstrate the statistics functionality, we'll continue using our sample vector dataset from {download}`random_vectors.npy
-As usual, we'll start by loading these vectors and removing any zero-magnitude vectors.
+<./random_vectors.npy>`.
+As usual, we'll start by loading these vectors and
+removing any zero-magnitude vectors.

 ```{code-cell} ipython3
 import vectorose as vr